News

 Scrappiness, one powerful swing lead to big victory

-The Saints found themselves in a 1-0 hole after the top of the first, but didn’t let the deficit last long.
+The Saints found themselves in a 1-0 hole after the top of the first but didn’t let the deficit last long.
 Cam Conley (Pepperdine) and Nick Lazzara (Trinity) set the table with singles, and after a walk to Ryan Scott (Incarnate Word), Adrian Lopez (USC) knocked in Conley with an infield single.
 The next batter, Alex Birge (UC Berkeley) picked up an RBI on a fielder’s choice and at the end of the inning, the Saints led 2-1.

 The SunRays threatened in the top of the second against Saints’ starter Giovanni Sambito (Air Force), loading the bases with two outs.
-But, as he has done often in the early season, Sambito shined in the high leverage situation, getting a strikeout to escape the jam.
+But, as he has done often in the early season, Sambito shined in the high-leverage situation, getting a strikeout to escape the jam.

 The Saints were also held scoreless and it was still 2-1 heading into the third.

 Sambito pitched his cleanest inning of the night in the fourth, setting the SunRays down 1-2-3 to give the Saints a good opportunity to regain the lead.
-They did just that.
-Lopez scampered home on an error to give the Saints a 3-2 lead.

-Also importantly, one of those two hits turned out to be a huge one, a three-run homer to right-center field by Jakob Schardt (Fullerton).
+One of those two hits turned out to be a huge one, a three-run homer to right-center field by Jakob Schardt (Fullerton).
 The first Saints home run at their cavernous home Jackie Robinson Field this season traveled 389 feet and capped off the seven-run rally to make it 10-2 Saints.

 The booming homer was a flashy moment, but it came out of Schardt’s modest approach to the at-bat.